elmikewalsh/zenhabits/README.md

 This version of the Zenhabits WordPress Theme eliminates most of these installation steps, or integrates them into WordPress. (for example, instead of hand-editing the menu links, you can now create the menus directly within the WordPress Custom Menus section)

-Note: This is an old WordPress theme.
+<strong>Note:</strong> This is an old WordPress theme.
 I neither promise nor provide any support.